Mitochondrial Diseases can be classified in a number of different ways.

 This is because of a complicated process called the mitochondrial bottleneck, which happens during development of a woman’s eggs.
 This bottleneck means that there is considerable variation between different children from the same mother.
 We urge mothers who are concerned about transmitting mitochondrial DNA mutations to their children, to seek specialist genetic counselling to discuss this in more detail.

-What are the clinical features of the 3243A>G mutation?
+What are the clinical features of the m.3243A>G mutation?

 The clinical features associated with this mutation can, as stated above, be very variable.
 We have a number of individuals who clearly carry the mutation who are completely asymptomatic.
-Other patients have very, very mild symptoms, perhaps with a tendency to have diabetes or very mild deafness requiring no treatment.
+Other patients have very, very mild symptoms, such as very mild deafness requiring no treatment.
+It is important that carriers of m.3243A>G have regular checks for diabetes which can be arranged through their GP.

 These patients might not be aware that they had the mutation apart from the fact that they were family members of somebody who had more serious disease.
-Some people with the 3243A>G mutation, also develop diabetes and deafness,ultimately requiring the use of a hearing aid or requiring insulin to control their diabetes.
+Some people with the m.3243A>G mutation also develop diabetes and deafness, ultimately requiring the use of a hearing aid or requiring insulin to control their diabetes, a condition known as MIDD.

 Other patients have more severe involvement with muscle weakness, sometimes affecting the peripheral muscles and sometimes affecting the muscles around the eyes.
 Finally there is a group of patients who do develop the MELAS syndrome, which is associated with episodes of encephalopathy.